As Lean practitioners, we all know how to problem solve – don’t we? This is surely basic Lean stuff? Well, the answer may be that we think we do.

 An Update: Problem Solving 2021

-Bringing this post up to date, we’ve developed the Lean Learning Journey on-line platform so you can hone your skills.
-We have a range of Practical Problem Solving materials to help you become self reliant on your lean journey.
+Bringing this post up to date, we’ve developed the Lean Learning Platform so you can hone your skills.
+We have a range of materials to help you become self reliant on your lean journey.
 The complementary Level 1 Practical Problem Solving materials aim to provide knowledge around the subject area.
-The Level 2 Practical Problem Solving course develops your understanding.